sandeepmallick/shopify-clone/README.md

 # 🛍️ Shopify Clone – A Simple Shopify Theme Clone
 Shopify Clone is a lightweight front-end project that mimics the look and feel of a basic Shopify storefront.
-Built using HTML, CSS, and JavaScript, it showcases a clean layout with featured products, promotional banners, and links to personal projects—perfect for learning and demonstrating e-commerce UI design.
+Built using HTML, CSS, and JavaScript, it showcases a clean layout with featured products, promotional banners, and links to personal projects perfect for learning and demonstrating e-commerce UI design.

 # 🔍 Features
 - New Arrivals Banner with call-to-action button